Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Linear Time with high probability

 \section{Linear Time with high probability}

-\seclab{high:prob}
+\seclab{high_prob}

-In \secref{framework}, we presented an algorithm (\ndpAlg, see \figrefpage{a:algorithm}) that provides a constant factor approximation to a wide variety of problems in expected linear time.
+In \secref{framework}, we presented an algorithm (\ndpAlg, see \figref{a_algorithm}) that provides a constant factor approximation to a wide variety of problems in expected linear time.
 Here we present an extension of that algorithm that runs in linear time with high probability.

 Our algorithm works by computing a quantity that is not directly related to the problem at hand (but in linear time!), and then relating this quantity to the desired quantity, enabling us to compute it in linear time.
 Specifically, the resulting algorithm is somewhat counterintuitive and bizarre.
-As such, to make the algorithm description more accessible to the reader, we introduce the basic ideas in \secref{h:p:introduction} and sketch the algorithm in \secref{motivation}.
-We describe the algorithm in detail in \secref{high:Prob:algorithm}, and analyze it in \secref{high:Prob:analysis}.
+As such, to make the algorithm description more accessible to the reader, we introduce the basic ideas in \secref{h_p_introduction}.
+We describe the algorithm in detail in \secref{high_Prob_algorithm}, and analyze it in \secref{high_Prob_analysis}.